duzy/duzy/README.md

 ### Hi there 👋

+- I'm an open source developer welcoming sponsorships to cooperate on projects that we find commons of our interests.
+- I'm a contractor of private software development that would be highly at a client's will.
+- I'm operating the private company [ExtBit Limited](http://extbit.limited) for branding private software components and offer advanced packages of applications and services.

 <!--
 **duzy/duzy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.